boffti/wanderlust/README.md

         DB_USERNAME={database-username}
         DB_PASSWORD={database-userpassword}
         ```
-    - Run the following command in root of project
+    - Run the following command in root of project to migrate the DB schema
         ```bash
         $ php artisan migrate:fresh
         ```